The lattice of varieties of monoids: Other restrictions

 In particular, if a hereditarily selfdual variety $\mathbf V$ satisfies the hypothesis of Proposition~\ref{hsd univ alg}, then the lattice $L(\mathbf V)$ is distributive.

 The fact that any two different atoms of $\mathbb{MON}$ are covered by their join follows from Observation~\ref{atoms} and Proposition~\ref{decompos cr}.

-Proposition~\ref{selfdual commut} immediately implies that a commutative monoid variety $\mathbf V$ is hereditarily selfdual if and only if $\mathbf V\ne\mathbf{COM}$.
-The following assertion gives a description of completely regular hereditarily selfdual monoid varieties modulo chain group varieties.
-It easily follows from Propositions~\ref{decompos cr} and~\ref{hsd univ alg} and Theorem~\ref{chain descript}.
+Proposition~\ref{selfdual commut or band} immediately implies that a commutative monoid variety $\mathbf V$ is hereditarily selfdual if and only if $\mathbf V\ne\mathbf{COM}$.
+A description of hereditarily selfdual completely regular monoid varieties modulo chain group varieties follows from Propositions~\ref{decompos cr} and~\ref{hsd univ alg} and Theorem~\ref{chain descript}.

 \begin{proposition} A completely regular monoid variety $\mathbf V$ is hereditarily selfdual if and only if $\mathbf V=\mathbf G_1\vee\mathbf G_2\vee\cdots\vee\mathbf G_k\vee\mathbf X$ for some pairwise disjoint small chain group varieties $\mathbf G_1,\mathbf G_2,\dots,\mathbf G_k$ and some $\mathbf X\in\{\mathbf T,\mathbf{SL},\mathbf{LRB},\mathbf{RRB}\}$. \end{proposition}